 The writing and implementation of Central Union School District's curriculum is an ongoing process, designed to meet the changing needs in the areas of instructional improvement, implementation of state standards, and adoption of instructional materials.
 Teachers and administrators at each school site serve on curriculum committees.
-The committees review the state standards and frameworks, establish benchmarks and expectations in specific subject areas, develop benchmark tests, determine staff development needs, analyze test results, prompt grade level collaboration, and select textbooks and supplementary teaching materials.
+The committees review the state standards and frameworks, establish benchmarks and expectations in specific subject areas, develop benchmark tests, determine staff development needs, analyze test results, prompt grade level collaboration, select textbooks and supplementary teaching materials, and reviews 21st century learning.